 With the constraint of $\epsilon$ in Eq.~\eqref{eq:perturbation_clip} to limit the magnitude of perturbation, the CD of adversarial examples is similar among different detectors under point perturbation attack.

-Besides, we find that the effectiveness of the attack is not positively related to the CD between adversarial examples and raw point cloud.
-For example, for PointPillar, the attack performance (7.28\% mAP ratio) under point perturbation attack is better than that of the point detachment attack (65.14\%), though the CD metric of the former is smaller.
+Additionally, we find that the effectiveness of attacks is not directly proportional to the CD between the adversarial examples and the raw point cloud.
+For example, for PointPillar, the performance (7.28\% mAP ratio) under the point perturbation attack is better than that of the point detachment attack (65.14\%), though the CD metric of the former is smaller.